 Project Anywhere hosts and disseminates art and artistic research undertaken outside traditional exhibition circuits.

 Project Anywhere’s evaluation criteria stress that all project proposals must make a clear and compelling case for the proposed project’s potential to contribute to knowledge in an identified field of creative practice.
 It is also expected that all proposals identify relevant literature and related artistic precedents.
-Projects can be speculative or discursive in nature, and may extend or contradict existing methodologies.
+Projects can be speculative or discursive in nature and may extend or contradict existing methodologies.
 All proposals received by Project Anywhere are reviewed by 4 artist academics of international standing.
-All applicants will receive a comprehensive compilation of feedback for future consideration.
+All applicants receive a comprehensive compilation of feedback for future consideration.

 Evaluation criteria applied to project proposals: